314lipczuk/ODE_project_report/main.typ

 Ordinary differential equations is a mathemathical framework for describing the change of one variable (dependant variable, here Y) over another variable (independent variable, here X).
-Its simplest formulation is an expression that equates some mathematical expression to a derivative of our variable in question over the independent variable. $ frac(d Y,d X) = ... $ A solution to a differential equation is usually understood as obtaining a $Y(X)$ form, also called an _general solution_.
+Its simplest formulation is an expression that equates some mathematical expression to a derivative of our variable in question Y over the independent variable X. $ frac(d Y,d X) = ... $ A solution to a differential equation is usually understood as obtaining a $Y(X)$ form, also called an _general solution_.
 General solutions can be obtained using an analytical solving process, the difficulty of which is heavily dependant on the specifc problem being solved.
 An often encountered problem with analytical solution approach